dlk3/udm-hacks/ntopng-udm-fedora/BUILDING.md

 ## Build ntopng-udm for an arm64 host, i.e., the UDM

-From within the folder which contains the Dockerfile:
+From within the folder which contains the Dockerfile and the other source files:

 `docker buildx build --no-cache --platform linux/arm64 -t dlk3/ntopng-udm:latest -t dlk3/ntopng-udm:<VERSION_NUMBER> --load .`

+**Note:** Change `--load` to `--push` to push the container directly to the Docker registry after the build completes, thereby skipping the step below.
+In this case you must login to the registry before starting the build.

-## Push ntopng-udm to the Docker registry
+## Push ntopng-udm to the Docker registry by hand

 Make sure that dlk3/ntopng-udm project exists in the registry.
 ```